jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 2 day travel on water to smuggler tunnel

+1 day travel on smuggler tunnel river

 ### Step 1:

-2-3 day travel in tunnel to UnderRoc Bridge
+1-2 day travel in tunnel to UnderRoc Bridge (2 days if stealth, 1 day if normal pace)

+The frozen path follows a gentle incline, centered on two rails but there is no light further ahead

 #### Encounter 1a: Boarded Walls

 DM note: this is meant as a bypass to "A Wall of Ice" if players explore early or fail to get up

-Scattered along the path are boarded wallsBoarded walls are marked with Thieves cant, a rogue investigating can be told the result of the roll before destroying the blockade.
+Each time Boarded walls are marked with Thieves cant, a rogue investigating can be told the result of the roll before destroying the blockade.
 Each path must be travelled for about 30 minutes before the result happens

 Reference Image: IceCave